merorafael/monolog-telegram-handler/README.md

 The above example is using HtmlFormatter for Telegram API.
 This feature is added on 0.3.0 release and you can use declaring handler formatter to use `\Mero\Monolog\Formatter\HtmlFormatter` class.

+You can set the timeout for Telegram request using `setTimeout` method, implemented on `TelegramHandler`.
+This feature is implemented on 0.4.0 release and this use is not required.

 Creating a bot
 --------------